Pablo Martínez (actor): Career

-In the years 2011 and 2012, he played Felix Tarner - male protagonist - in the original Disney Channel series, Supertorpe, which was broadcast in its two seasons by the Disney Channel and Telefe, along with Candela Vetrano.
+In the years 2011 and 2012, he played Felix Tarner – male protagonist – in the original Disney Channel series, Supertorpe, which was broadcast in its two seasons by the Disney Channel and Telefe, along with Candela Vetrano.

 In 2013, Martínez was one of the protagonists of the series Aliados, which began broadcasting on the Telefe network on 26 June 2013 and on the 27th on the Fox network.

 For the year 2014 was summoned to be part of the cast of Enrique Estevanez telenovela for Telefe, Camino al amor, where he played the third discord between the characters of Mariano Martínez and Eugenia "China" Suárez.
 In theater he plays in the musical work The Parka at the Teatro del Picadero.

-In 2015 he participated in the program Tu cara me suena 3 where he imitated national and international singers.
+In 2015 he participated in the program Tu cara me suena 3 where he hospital and fografas anstaret pugo snational and international singers.
 He left the program at Gala 9 because he was called to record a series in Peru, as his replacement was the actor and singer Matías Mayer.

-Between 2016 and 2017, she starred in the Peruvian - Argentine production, El regreso de Lucas, along with the Colombian Ana Maria Orozco, where he played Lucas.
+Between 2016 and 2017, she starred in the Peruvian – Argentine production, El regreso de Lucas, along with the Colombian Ana Maria Orozco, where he played Lucas.